Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR6 - Category: Testing - Static Analysis/Linting Tests

-Modules **MUST** use static analysis, e.g., linting, security scanning.
+Modules **MUST** use static analysis, e.g., linting, security scanning (PSRule, tflint, etc.).
+These tests **MUST** pass before a module version can be published.

+There may be differences between languages in linting rules standards, but the AVM core team will try to close these and bring them into alignment over time.

 <br>